ZaparooProject/zaparoo-floppy/README.md

 3. Floppy Drive (Tested using a Sony mpf920)
 4. Ribbon 34 Pin Floppy Ribbon Connector
 5. A power supply for the floppy drive**
-6. Another way to write floppy disks (Cheap usb drives should be more than enough)
+6. (Optional).
+It is easier to use a cheap Another way to write floppy disks (Cheap usb drives should be more than enough)
 7. (Optional) Female pin headers to easily connector the two boards.
 You can source these c.heaply on alliexpress (or if using an Adafruit Feather Board, they sell the [correct size headers](https://www.adafruit.com/product/2940) but they are more expensive).

 \* During testing, a [Adafruit Feather RP2040](https://www.adafruit.com/product/4884) was used.
 The exists some hardware bug that allows the Feather Wing to backpower the RP2040.
 As a result, if the floppy drive is powered before the microcontroller, the RP2040 will enter boot_sel mode.
 Due to this flaw, only M4 firmwares will be distributed.